BACKGROUND IMAGE: stock.adobe.com

-The first is, we understand that there has to be a viable community around a project, if the project is going to have any kind of long-term life.
+The is, we understand that there has to be a viable community around a project, if the project is going to have any kind of long-term life.
 That means it can't be one person.
 So we have a test immediately that is looking for at least three participants who are actively watching the commit mailing list, they're watching all of the commits flowing into the code base, they're actually evaluating releases.
 So we actually have the minimum number [set at three for] project management committee members necessary to create a release, or for a project to continue operating.
 For many projects, that's not enough, but that's our bare minimum.
 When I was a member of the board of directors, one of the things we were doing is that, every quarter, we were looking at every project at the foundation to make sure that there was still enough vibrancy and life -- that enough people were paying attention to what was going on in the project, that it wasn't going to basically be unattended.
 The famous thing about open source is that all bugs are pretty easy to deal with, given enough eyeballs.
 But you're actually dependent upon there being enough eyeballs.
-So, that's the first stage.
+So, that's the stage.

 The second [stage] is, we have contributors come in, and we have a multi-tiered system.
 So when you start contributing to a project, you're going to submit a pull request, or you're going to submit a patch file to the project; someone will review that, and largely that's around technical accuracy of the patch, and [whether] you [are] headed in the same direction as the rest of the project.
 So, it's actually a pretty big step when you move from submitting patches or submitting pull requests to actually having direct commit access.
 The projects are actually managed by folks on a project management committee.
 Those folks are essentially another layer of trust and a feeling that this person is interested in long-term help with the project.